plone/plone.staticresources/README.rst

 Due to the specific tooling and workflows used to build frontend resources, and also the different maintenance and release needs of ``Products.CMFPlone`` itself, Plone static resources are now distributed in this package.
-For a complete list of reasons, read the§ `PLIP 1653<https://github.com/plone/Products.CMFPlone/issues/1653>`_.
+For a complete list of reasons, read the `PLIP 1653<https://github.com/plone/Products.CMFPlone/issues/1653>`_.

 .. note::